the effects on health – breaking latest news-breakinglatest.news-Breaking Latest News

 The new study: sleep and exercise

 From the monitoring it was observed that on the days in which they drank coffee, the participants tended to consume from one to three cups although some volunteers drank less and others consumed up to six cups a day.
-Coffee has had clear effects on night sleep: In an overall average, volunteers slept 7.2 hours on days they didn’t drink coffee and 6.6 hours on days they did.
+Coffee had clear effects on nighttime sleep: on a general average it emerged that the volunteers slept 7.2 hours on the days in which they did not drink coffee and 6.6 hours on the days in which they did.

-Also there genetics it seems play a role: People with genetic variants that make them slow caffeine metabolizers actually experienced greater sleep loss on coffee-drinking days than fast metabolizers, because caffeine stays longer in the slow metabolizers. body.
+Also there genetics it seems play a role: people with genetic variants that make them “slow metabolizers” of caffeine actually suffered a greater reduction in sleep on days they drank coffee than “fast metabolizers” and this is because in “slow metabolizers” caffeine stays longer in the body.

 The effects on physical activity